Andrei15193/Andrei15193.Interactive/readme.md

 * ConfirmDialogCommand, a wrapper command that first displays a confirmation MessageDialog.
 If the user confirms then the wrapped command is executed.
 * MappingConverter, this is useful to map various InteractiveViewModel states to the same visual state.
+* ResourceMap.
+Sometimes it is useful to provide resources (e.g.: other interactive view models) through properties rather than have a huge parameter list on the constructor, not to mention that for store and windows phone apps action parameter-less public constructor needs to be provided in order specify its instantiation in XAML.
+Awaitable resources aim to solve that problem by providing a task that can be awaited in an asynchronous method (e.g. the loading method of an InteractiveViewModel).
+The task will resume once a value has been set (which can happen after constructor has done initializing and the InteractiveViewModel is left in the loading state).

 ### Stuff going out